 A collection of art forms showcasing the vast cultural, physical, historical and religious diversity that can be found across the African continent.

 Features live exhibits of mammals, birds, reptiles and amphibians native to North Carolina.
-Get close to wildlife by walking among butterflies in a Butterfly Pavilion, observing live animals in both Creative Cavern and Insect Alley and hang out in "Our Big Backyard" or explore the Paw Paw Nature Trail.
+Get close to wildlife by walking among butterflies in a Butterfly Pavilion, observing live animals in both Creative Cavern and Insect Alley, hanging out in "Our Big Backyard" or exploring the Paw Paw Nature Trail.

 Museum offers a glimpse into the significant role that trolleys played in the social and economic development of Charlotte.

 E.B.
 White's beloved children's tale is brought to life in this play, which finds the young farm pig Wilbur attempting to avoid a dire fate.
 Of all the barnyard creatures, Wilbur finds his best ally in Charlotte, a thoughtful spider who devises an intriguing plan to keep the gentle little swine out of the slaughterhouse.
 Although Charlotte's efforts to write awe-inspiring words in her delicate web might seem far-fetched, they may just work.
 Regular - $13; Children, Students & Seniors - $11http://www.matthewsplayhouse.com/index.php/shows/upcoming-shows/mainstage-productions/charlotte-s-web

 The exhibit features examples of European ceramics and other works from the museum's permanent collection, which were inspired by classical antiquities.

 This installation is a comprehensive survey of Contemporary British Studio Ceramics in the U.S. It comprises functional and sculptural objects made between the 1980s and now.